 Our website is undergoing renovations; the information on this page is current but not complete, and will not be fully integrated until the process is complete.
-Please come back and enjoy our new website launching in May 2014.
+Please come back and enjoy our new website launching Summer 2014.

 “…the most convincing and path-breaking performance of CORE Performance Company I have seen to date; I left the theatre impressed with the dancers’ versatility and the imaginative range and depth of the collaborative pieces.”